yiyuma/technical-tutorials/Spring/SpringBoot.md

   SpringBootApplication.run(classname.class, args);
 }
 ```

-**Java JSON Data Binding with Jackson (Converting JSON data to a Java POJO)** <br>
-***Jackson*** handles data binding between JSON and Java POJO with getter and setter method.
-JSON to Java POJO with setter methods on POJO.
-Java POJO to JSON with getter methods on POJO.
-Spring Boot will automatically handle Jackson integration (Spring Boot Stater Web).
-JSON data being passed to REST controller is converted to Java POJO.
-Java POJO being returned from REST controller is converted to JSON.

 ## Spring Exception Handler
 **Spring Exception Handler** <br>
 - step 1: create custom response class: It is a Java POJO class.
 It will be sent back to client as JSON.